On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Conclusion

-To conclude, we present the coupling of the electromagnetic mode of a superconducting $\Omega$-loop with the electron-nuclear states of $^{155,157}$Gd isotopes diluted in a non-magnetic crystal.
-Highly sensitive measurements of cavity perturbation in reflected signal make possible the study of forbidden transition in transverse field.
-Decoherence rates and spin-photon coupling constant were obtained for six hyperfine resonance lines.
-These results present the opportunity of on-chip control of an electron-nuclear system with close transition frequencies and limited Hilbert space for quantum operations.
+To conclude, we present the coupling of the electromagnetic mode of a superconducting $\Omega$~loop with the electronnuclear states of $^{155,157}$Gd isotopes diluted in a nonmagnetic crystal.
+Highly sensitive measurements of cavity perturbation in reflected signal make possible the study of forbidden transitions in transverse field.
+Spin phase memory loss rates and spin-photon coupling constant are obtained for six hyperfine resonance lines.
+These results present an opportunity for on-chip control of an electronnuclear system with close transition frequencies and limited Hilbert space for quantum operations.